loopbackio/loopback-next/examples/log-extension/README.md

 ### `src/types.ts`

-Before we continue, we will need to install a new dependecy as follows:
+Before we continue, we will need to install a new dependency as follows:

 ```shell
 npm i @loopback/rest